 Getting connected to the internet is a really important daily “ritual” for today’s people.
 Thus, Wi-Fi turns to be a valuable asset, particularly in these interconnected times.
 Wi-Fi infrastructure in public places grows to support this “online” lifestyle.
 Unfortunately, behind the convenience of Wi-Fi, there lay tons of risks such as viruses and phishing.
 So, public Wi-Fi networks are not as safe as most people think.
 Even if the networks require a password and most wireless routers have a firewall, your data is still at risk because you are sharing a network with a lot of people and not protected from those connected to the same network.
-This article will remind you the importance of Wi-Fi security in public spots and discuss 12 ways to stay secure on public Wi-Fi with IT Solution.
+This article will remind you of the importance of Wi-Fi security in public spots and discuss 12 ways to stay secure on public Wi-Fi with IT Solution.

-1. Watch the authenticity out
+1. Watch the Authenticity Out

 One of the most common tricks used in stealing sensitive information through public Wi-Fi is providing spoofed hotspots whose name resembles the official name.
-The networks usually lack of WPA password and are not the kind of Wi-Fi protection access you generally meet in public places.
+The networks usually lack WPA password and are not the kind of Wi-Fi protection access you generally meet in public places.
 The connections are unencrypted, which means someone on the same network can steal your email, password, and other sensitive information effortlessly.
 So, check it first to stay secure on public Wi-Fi.

 2. Use HTTPs and SSL

 The pages initiated with https in the URL are encrypted.
 These pages are safe to surf since Man-in-the-Middle attacks are less likely to occur in the pages with up-to-date SSL/TLS encryption.
-This certificate is a today’s must-have property for pages where online transaction or sensitive information input occurs.
+This certificate is today’s must-have property for pages where the online transaction or sensitive information input occurs.
 If the page where you will do online banking does not have https in the URL address bar or the security padlock sign, just leave.

-3. Patch and update regularly
+3. Patch and Update Regularly

-Of many public wifi security best practices, regular patching and software updating are the essential.
-Your antivirus, applications, and web browser need regular update.
+Of many public wifi security best practices, regular patching and software updating are essential.
+Your antivirus, applications, and web browser need a regular update.
 Poor patching potentially drags you to downloading malware-infected update or file.

 On public Wi-fi, you are sharing a network with tons of people.
 You are prone to attacks done by someone from the same network.
 So, avoid using sensitive information such as email and banking accounts.

-5. Select a Wi-Fi network Manually
+5. Select a Wi-Fi Network Manually

 You can manually select a Wi-Fi network.
 It is a simple yet effective way to stay secure on public Wi-Fi.
 Turn off Wi-Fi when you are not using it.
 Also, delete certain networks from your gadget history so it will need to reconnect when in use again.